 Section 15.
 Residence Hall Rates, GBC

-The following residence hall rates for Great Basin College are subject of approval of the Board of Regents:
+The following residence hall rates for Great Basin College are subject to approval of the Board of Regents (GBC may charge up to the amount approved):

 - 1. Dorm Room Semester Rates - a.
 Regular Semester